 Maryland DBA Registration Form

 The filing fee to register a Trade Name in Maryland is $25.
-Average turnaround is 5-7 business days.
+The average turnaround is 5-7 business days.
 Expedited service is available for an additional $50 and can be completed the same day.

 The name registration is good for five years and can be renewed.